psychotimmy/UK101-BASIC/README.md

 5. Minefield.bas Minesweeper type game (needs original monitor MONUK02 ROM installed).
 Recovered from an internet forum - originally published in a magazine.
 Author unknown.

-6. Visible.bas Fill the visible display RAM with 16 rows of 48 characters A-P. (Original monitor)
+6. Visible.bas - Fill the visible display RAM with 16 rows of 48 characters A-P. (Original monitor)

+7. Hundred.bas - The 100 door problem.
+Work out which doors will be open after inverting their status (i.e. closed/open) after 100 passes, where on the first pass all doors are visited, then every second door, then every third door and so on.
+(Original monitor)